kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

        return data
    }
    ```
+   Please note the `sap.kyma.custom.acme.payload.sanitised.v1`.
+This is the event type the emitter publishes to.
+The one used here is an example.
+You can choose a different one that better suits your use case.
+Keep in mind the constraints described on the [Event names](https://kyma-project.io/docs/kyma/latest/05-technical-reference/evnt-01-event-names) page.

+   Please note that event object provides convinience functions to build and publish events.
+To send the event you need to build the Cloud Event.
+To learn more please visit the [Function's Specification](https://kyma-project.io/docs/kyma/latest/05-technical-reference/svls-08-function-specification#event-object-sdk) page.
+In addition, your `eventOut.source` key needs to point at `“kyma”` to use Kyma In-cluster Eventing.

 6. Apply your emitter Function:

   ```bash
   kyma apply function
   ```
-Your emitter Function sends the event, altered in a required way, to the receiver Function.

-7. To send the event you need to build the Cloud Event.
-To learn more please visit the [Function's Specification](https://kyma-project.io/docs/kyma/latest/05-technical-reference/svls-08-function-specification#event-object-sdk) page.
-In addition, your `eventOut.source` key needs to point at `“kyma”` to use Kyma In-cluster Eventing.
+   Having applied it, your Function is built and deployed in Kyma runtime.
+Kyma will expose it via API Rule.
+Any incoming payload would be processed by your emitter Function.
+It sends the sanitised content to whatever workload that subscribes to selected event type - in our case - receiver Function.

-8. Go to your `receiver` folder and run the `init` Kyma CLI command to initiate your function:
+7. Go to your `receiver` folder and run the `init` Kyma CLI command to initiate your function:
    ```bash
    kyma init function
    ```
-9. The `init` command creates the same files as in the emitter folder.
+8. The `init` command creates the same files as in the emitter folder.
-10. In the `config.yaml` file configure your Subscriptions to allow for receipt and storage of the event data:
+9. In the `config.yaml` file configure your Subscriptions to allow for receipt and storage of the event data:
     ```yaml
     name: event-receiver
     namespace: default